Jubilee Issue

-The postage and revenue stamps of the United Kingdom issued in 1887 are known as the "Jubilee" issue because they were issued during the year of the Golden Jubilee of the accession of Queen Victoria to the throne in 1837.
+The postage and revenue stamps of the United Kingdom issued in 1887 are known as the "Jubilee" issue because they were issued during the year of the Golden Jubilee of Queen Victoria to the throne in 1837.
 They continued in use throughout the remainder of Victoria's reign, and many of the designs were reused in the stamps of Edward VII.
-The Jubilee issue includes the first British stamps to be printed in two colours.
+The Jubilee Issue includes the first British stamps to be printed in two colours.

 Origins

 The variety of colours and designs was partly in response to the much-disliked "Lilac and Green" issues of 1883-1884.
 The 1884 Stamp Committee was formed to make decisions about improved replacements.
 After several meetings, and considering a number of essays by De La Rue (many of which survive in the marketplace), they produced a report recommending the use of surface printing, two colours in fugitive inks, coloured paper, and the dropping of the corner letters that had distinguished stamps on the sheet.